google/proto-lens/README.md

 # Current differences from the standard

 - Services are not supported.
-- Extensions (proto2-only) are not supported.  `Any` messages (the proto3 equivalent) can be used, but don't have any custom API support like in the C++ libraries.
+- Extensions (proto2-only) are not supported.
 - Unknown enum values cause a decoding error, instead of being preserved round-trip.
+- Messages with proto3 syntax preserve unknown fields, the same as for proto2.
+  This behavior tracks a [recent change to the specification](google/protobuf#272).
 - Files with `import public` statements compile correctly, but don't explicitly reexport the definitions from those imports.
-- Enum aliases (`option allow_alias = true`) are not supported; each enum value must map to a distinct integer constant.

 # Troubleshooting